Satisfactory Academic Progress (SAP)

-If you fail a course, you should first talk to your instructors or the Academic Director to find out how to improve and get extra help.
-It is the duty of the student to ask for extra help from instructors.
-If you do not receive a grade of “C” or better when you repeat the course in the next session, you will be dismissed from the program.
+If you fail a course, you should first talk to your teacher or the Academic Director to find out how to improve and get extra help.
+You and your instructor may make a step-by-step plan for passing the course.
+It is the duty of the student to ask for extra help from instructors or DLC staff.
+If you do not receive a percentage grade of “70%” or higher when you repeat the course in the next session, you may be dismissed from the program.

 If for any reason it becomes necessary for students to withdraw from the Discovery Learning Center, they must fill out and submit the withdrawal request form.